-Karis (pictured right, with her mum) said: “I decided to study with The OU as I had missed a few years of formal education.
-I loved poetry and creative writing and I wanted to re-discover education, get a degree and I felt that I was capable of it.
+Karis said: “I decided to study with the OU as I had missed a few years of formal education.
+I loved poetry and creative writing and I wanted to re-discover education and get a degree.

-“Due to my illness I can never take tomorrow for granted and I wanted to squash in as much as possible while I can!
+“Due to my illness I can never take tomorrow for granted and I want to squash in as much as possible while I can!

-“I already loved the arts and humanities and studying them confirmed this for me and introduced me to things I hadn't explored, like philosophy and art history.
-I also decided to study social sciences as I wanted to try something different and I was especially intrigued by the content of the course and how people's differences impact upon the social world.”
+“I already loved the arts and humanities.
+Studying them introduced me to things I hadn't explored, like philosophy and art history.
+I also decided to study social sciences as I wanted to try something different.
+I was especially intrigued by the content of the course and how people's differences impact upon the social world.”

 Karis has enjoyed the variety of OU study methods, including study days in Inverness and Edinburgh which she found “incredibly useful and very motivating”.

-"My Arts past and present tutor really encouraged me to explore things academically and in my own way.
+"My tutor for 'The arts past and present' course really encouraged me to explore things academically and in my own way.
 I also felt that the team who supported my entry to the University were really behind me and wanted me to succeed."

 Karis received Disabled Students’ Allowance (DSA).
 She said: “The DSA has been invaluable for my studies, providing the equipment and assistive technology I need to access the course materials, such as an eye-gaze computer, special software, a printer and a bookstand.”